 Allbirds, Inc. ("Allbirds" and, together with its wholly owned subsidiaries, the "Company," "we," or "our") was incorporated in the state of Delaware on May 6, 2015.
 Headquartered in San Francisco, California, Allbirds is a global lifestyle brand that innovates with naturally derived materials to make better footwear and apparel products in a better way, while treading lighter on our planet.
-The majority of our revenue is from sales directly to consumers via our digital and store channels.
+The majority of our revenue is from direct sales, including sales to consumers via our digital and store channels, and from third-party sales, including distributor sales to our distributor partners and wholesale sales to our retail partners.